andybalholm/redwood/README.md

 default action of the highest-scoring category.
 If there is no category that scores over the threshold, the default action is `allow`.

+An ACL action line may optionally have a description string at the end.
+This is a double-quoted string whose value will be available to the block page template as {{.RuleDescription}}.

 - allow

     Allow the request to proceed.